Wendy Owens, CPM

 When not doing birth work, Wendy is seeking a time to get in the hot sun, looking for the next travel opportunity, crocheting or juggling the family schedule with two teen boys and a very supportive husband.

 Wendy is a Certified Professional Midwife awarded through the North American Registry of Midwives.
 She is licensed in both Tennessee and Virginia and is a member of the Tennessee Midwives Association.

 She maintains certification with the American Heart Association in Basic Life Support and CPR for healthcare professionals (AHA BLS), and the American Heart Association and American Academy of Pediatrics in neonatal resuscitation (AHA/AAP NRP).
 Wendy has been trained in Advanced Life Support in Obstetrics (ALSO) and Birth Emergency Skills Training (BEST).
 She fulfills requirements for continuing education by attending workshops, training and other certificate programs.
-She is continuing her degree at the National College of Midwifery.

 More details and her testimony can be found here.